m-wojnar/reinforced-lib/docs/source/custom_loggers.rst

 Template logger
 ---------------

 Here is the above code in one piece.
-You can copy-paste it and use as an inspiration to create your own agent.
+You can copy-paste it and use as an inspiration to create your own logger.
 Full source code of the ``CsvLogger`` can be found `here <https://github.com/m-wojnar/reinforced-lib/blob/main/reinforced_lib/logs/csv_logger.py>`_.

 .. code-block:: python